isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 If ``retry-on-startup`` is set to ``true``, the server will start reconnection attempts even at server startup or on reconfigure events, and will honor the action specified in the ``on-fail`` parameter.
+Database connection retries are not attempted on startup if the :ischooklib:`libdhcp_limits.so` is loaded because the hook library requires a valid connection to the database to check if JSON format is supported and to recount class limits.

 Finally, the credentials of the account under which the server will access the database should be set: